 When all is working as it should, they keep each other in balance.
-However, there are many factors that can easily disrupt this delicate balance and result in too much glutamate and not enough GABA, which can wreck havoc on your mental and physical health.
+However, there are many factors that can easily disrupt this delicate balance and result in too much glutamate and not enough GABA, which can wreak havoc on your mental and physical health.

 What is Glutamate?

 Glutamate is one of your primary excitatory neurotransmitters.
-It has many important roles like stimulating your brain cells so you can talk, think, process information, learn new information, pay attention, and store information in short and long term memory.
+It has many important roles like stimulating your brain cells so you can talk, think, process information, learn new information, pay attention, and store information in short and long-term memory.
 As a matter of fact, studies suggest that the more glutamate receptors you have the more intelligent you are.
 High levels of glutamate receptors are correlated with superior abilities in learning and memory.
 Unfortunately, they also correlated with an increased risk of stroke and seizures.

 Although glutamate is one of the most abundant neurotransmitters found in the brain, it exists in very small concentrations.
 If the concentration level rises, then neurons become too excited and don’t fire in a normal manner.
 Glutamate becomes an excitotoxin when it is in excess; meaning it overstimulates brain cells and nerves and results in neurological inflammation and cell death.

 Mercury in the body becomes more toxic in the presence of high levels of glutamate.
 Excess glutamate also makes cancer cells proliferate and increases tumor growth and survival.

 High levels of glutamate may increase the survival of unfriendly microbes in the gut and contribute to problems like excess acid and heartburn.

-Too much glutamate can lead to too much acetylcholine, and too much acetylcholine has a stimulating effect as well and puts one into a perpetual state of sympathetic stress with high levels of anxiety, fear, insomnia, restlessness, nervousness etc.
+Too much glutamate can lead to too much acetylcholine, and too much acetylcholine has a stimulating effect as well and puts one into a perpetual state of sympathetic stress with high levels of anxiety, fear, insomnia, restlessness, nervousness, etc.

 What is GABA?

-Your gastrointestinal tract is packed with GABA receptors and it is critical for contraction of the bowel.
+Your gastrointestinal tract is packed with GABA receptors and it is critical for the contraction of the bowel.
 Insufficient levels can result in abdominal pain, constipation, and impaired transit.
 It also supports healthy levels of IgA, (antibodies that protect your gut and other mucous linings from harmful invaders) which means it contributes to immune health.

 GABA and Glutamate Balance

-Other chronic viral infections interfere with the GAD enzyme and some microbes like streptococcus flourish in a glutamate rich environment, thus many children with pandas and autism carry an ongoing infection with strep.
+Other chronic viral infections interfere with the GAD enzyme and some microbes like streptococcus flourish in a glutamate-rich environment, thus many children with pandas and autism carry an ongoing infection with strep.

 Methylation also plays a role in the GABA and glutamate balance in a variety of ways.
-For one, if their is impairment in the methylation pathway, then folate doesn’t get utilized and it can break down into glutamate.
+For one, if there is impairment in the methylation pathway, then folate doesn’t get utilized and it can break down into glutamate.
 Additionally, if you are not methylating properly you may not be able to suppress microbes like viruses or make enough T cells to fight them off, which means they will linger around to interfere with the GAD enzyme.

-Additionally, the syntheses of GABA itself is also dependent on the Krebs cycle, so it is vital in more ways than one that this system be working properly to have sufficient levels.
-The Krebs cycle can become impaired in a variety of ways like deficiency in B vitamins or the presence of heavy metals, and toxins from bacteria or Candida.
+Additionally, the synthesis of GABA itself is also dependent on the Krebs cycle, so it is vital in more ways than one that this system be working properly to have sufficient levels.
+The Krebs cycle can become impaired in a variety of ways like a deficiency in B vitamins or the presence of heavy metals, and toxins from bacteria or Candida.

-The GAD enzyme is generated by the pancreas, so problems with the pancreas may impair production of the enzyme.
+The GAD enzyme is generated by the pancreas, so problems with the pancreas may impair the production of the enzyme.

 People with type 1 diabetes produce antibodies against the GAD enzyme, which may impair its response time or ability to convert.

-Lead also interferes with GAD activity.
+Lead interferes with GAD activity.
 Lead also inhibits another enzyme involved in the heme synthesis pathway which results in an accumulation of an intermediate that competes with GABA.

 Some substances like allylglycine (a derivative of glycine) are potent inhibitors of GAD.

 B6 is also needed as a cofactor with GAD to convert glutamate into GABA, so if B6 levels are not sufficient, the conversion won’t happen either.
 Much of the population is deficient in B6.
 However, supplementing with B6 will also increase CBS gene production, so if there is an issue here, one should proceed with caution.

 Additionally, glutamate receptors also pull in other excitatory substances into the cell besides glutamate, including all of the following: